SyedaNishat/Bengaluru_House_Data/README.md

 - Used GridSearchCV for hyperparameter tuning
 - Final model evaluation using R², MAE, RMSE
 - Exported model using Pickle
+- We can use any other model also

 ---